-For the fall 2021 semester, all students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
-The fewer than 1% of students and employees who remain unvaccinated through the semester have received prior approval for medical or religious reasons.
-Any unvaccinated student or employee, for as long as they are not fully vaccinated, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.
+All students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
+The fewer than 1% of students and employees who remain unvaccinated have received prior approval for medical or religious reasons.
+We encourage community members and visitors who are not vaccinated to mask indoors.

 Will testing be available on campus this semester?